Attacks and alignments: rooks, set partitions, and permutations: Proofs

-where the sum in~$\beta$ is over those indices $\beta \in I_{RC}$ which share at least one rook with $\alpha$; the sum of indicators for pairwise occurrence of a double alignment.
+where the sum in~$\beta$ is over those indices $\beta \in \IRC \cup \ICR$ which share at least one rook with $\alpha$.
 Since $R_2$ is defined as the sum of indicators, the event $\{R_2 = 0\}$ also implies that there are no triple alignments, etc. We therefore have

-where the right hand side is simply $\p(R_2>0 | \WR+ \WC = 0)$.
+where the right hand side is simply $\p(R_2>0 | \WR+ \WC +\WS = 0)$.
 We have